Cy-Shadow/Social-Media-Bruteforce/README.md

 + ~Linux~

 ### About Next Update
-+ Hack-OS will available for all operating system
++ Hack-OS will available for all operating system in next update.

 ## Screenshot